10 things to do in Bryant Park NYC

 Picnic Performances

-Participate in its writing workshops
+Participate in their writing workshops

 5. Ride the Bryant Park Carousel

-Other activities in Bryant Park for children
+Other activities in Bryant Park for kids

 If you are traveling to New York with children it is important to include in the agenda plans where they can also enjoy the getaway.
 Bryant Park is one of those places where the little ones can play outdoors and have fun with the programmed children's activities: the merry-go-round, story-time, bubble show, magic and much more.